 At German universities students are generally expected to be fully in charge of their studies.
 Thus, each student has to create his or her own program of courses individually.
 In case you need assistance in developing your schedule, please contact us.
 Check if the course requires previous knowledge, study level, etc. Please note that many courses have limited seats for students and the course registration are on a first come first serve basis.

 Please be aware that very often schedules are announced just before the actual start of the semester.
 This might lead to time conflicts and means that you have to change your Learning Agreement after your arrival in Karlsruhe.
 Please see “How do I change my Learning Agreement”.

 Yes, the Institut für Fremdsprachen IFS (Foreign Language Institute) coordinates the foreign language program at the Karlsruhe University of Applied Sciences.
 Courses in a variety of languages are offered both during the semester and as two-week intensive courses during the lecture-free period.

 All exchange students are given the opportunity to participate in German language courses (beginner – advanced, A1 – C1) during the semester.
 A placement test at the beginning of the semester is compulsory.

-We warmly recommend the course Germany Today (2 ECTS) in English, which is offered jointly with the Pädagogische Hochschule Karlsruhe.
-It introduces international students to topics related to their host country.
+We highly recommend the course Germany Today (2 ECTS) in English, which is offered in cooperation with the Pädagogische Hochschule Karlsruhe.
+It introduces international students to topics related Germany.
 Advanced registration is required.